-Materials and Chemistry Laboratory, Inc. (MCL) offers a unique combination of experience and instrumental capability to the field of corrosion analysis.
+Materials and Chemistry Laboratory, Inc. (MCLinc) offers a unique combination of experience and instrumental capability to the field of corrosion analysis.
 The value of these capabilities can best be recognized when studies are performed in order to obtain a fundamental understanding of corrosion mechanism under a variety of existing conditions with a view to formulating an efficient and cost effective control strategy.
 Conduct of such corrosion studies requires experience and instrumentation capability in both physical and chemical analysis.

-MCL’s 25,000 square-foot laboratory is equipped with instruments needed for the chemical analysis of corrosion products, corrosion films, and deposits.
+MCLinc’s 25,000 square-foot laboratory is equipped with instruments needed for the chemical analysis of corrosion products, corrosion films, and deposits.
 Four large environmental chambers are available for simulating corrosive conditions.
 Modern optical microscopy and scanning electron microscopy equipment is utilized to observe and characterize corrosion material and associated substrates and to define corrosive rates.

 Our corrosion services are supported by: